videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

 :heavy_check_mark: Deploy this logic app to your organization.  <br />
 :heavy_check_mark: Authenticate your logic app to Azure AD with the right permissions.  <br />
-:heavy_check_mark: Add parameters specific to your organization within logic app.  <br />
+:heavy_check_mark: Add parameters and connections specific to your organization within logic app.  <br />
-:heavy_check_mark: Add a trigger that monitors Template OneDrive folder for new requests.<br />
-:heavy_check_mark: Add an action that sends a message to Team channel for approving or rejecting these requests.<br />
-:heavy_check_mark: Add a condition that checks the approval response.<br />
-:heavy_check_mark: Get client secret from key vault using managed identity.<br />
-:heavy_check_mark: Add an action that configures the policy in pre-production environment.<br />
-:heavy_check_mark: Add a condition that checks whether the policy was configured successfully.<br />
-:heavy_check_mark: Add an action that sends a message to Team channel confirming the outcome of policy configuration in pre-production.<br />

-When you're done, you will get the below simple way to deploy Conditional Access policies using templates:
+When you're done, you will be able to manage Conditional Access policies using templates within your pre-production environment:
 <br />
 <br />
 ## 1. Copy your Template and drop it in your Onedrive folder